Yabonev/reducing-friction-during-agentic-coding/README.md

 _Source for the prompt_: [HumanLayer's commit command](https://github.com/humanlayer/humanlayer/blob/main/.claude/commands/commit.md)
 _Documentation_: [Claude Code slash commands](https://docs.anthropic.com/en/docs/claude-code/slash-commands)

-_Note_: You can customize slash commands by providing metadata in the prompt, I do that only if needed, this let's me migrate away from CC if better tool shows up.
+_Note_: You can customize slash commands by providing metadata in the prompt, I do that only if needed, this lets me migrate away from CC if a better tool shows up.

 ---